maticzav/swift-graphql/README.md

 }
 ```

-Additionally, you should add you scalar mapping to code generator options.
+> Don't forget to add your scalar mapping to code generator options.
 Otherwise, generator will fail with _unknown scalar_ error.

 ### `GraphQLCodegen`